Online Custom 3D Printing Solutions

 SLS

-SLS uses industrial lasers to sinter polymer powders into high-performance parts with strong mechanical properties.
-Its self-supporting complex structures suit advanced functional and end-use applications.
+SLS fires industrial lasers to sinter polymer powder into tough, high-performance parts.
+It makes self-supporting complex structures ideal for functional end-use products.

 SLM